leandrocosta-git/secure-web-app/docs/report.md

     "Description": "VPC with 2AZ public (ALB) + private (App) subnets and security groups" }
 ```
-It looks like the IAM role has the correct permissions to deploy the VPC.
+The IAM role was confirmed active and authorized.

-Once again I checked the tags in the VPC, subnets, and IGW in the vpc.yml file to help identify resources later.
+Once checked the tags in the VPC, subnets, and IGW in the `vpc.yml` file to help identify resources later.

-Then I deployed the VPC with the following command:
+The VPC stack was deployed using the following command:
 ```bash
 aws cloudformation deploy \
   --template-file iac/vpc.yaml \